ilios/user-guide/README.md

 ## Navigation Buttons

 At the bottom of any page in the user guide, there are navigation buttons which will take the user to the next or previous page.
 In the screen shot below, the user is currently in the `Courses and Sessions >> Courses >> Objectives >> Edit Objective` section.
-They can navigate forward or backwards using the buttons at the bottom of any page in the guide.
+They can navigate forward or backwards using the buttons at the bottom of the page.

 ![navigation buttons](images/introduction/navigation_buttons.png)